Updated March 21, 2023

 Manic yet utterly magical, Marrakech draws you into its colourful world and invites you to get pleasantly lost in the Medina’s maze of souks.
 Every now and again, you’ll come across inviting cafés with rooftop terraces, where you can refresh with glasses of mint tea and city views.

-Your wanders will inevitably take you to the city’s most famous square, Djemaa el-Fnaa, which transforms itself from a busy marketplace during the day to a perpetual party at night.
-That’s when food stalls with long tables set up in the square, joined by snake charmers, musicians and storytellers.
+Your wanders will inevitably take you to the city’s most famous square, Jemaa el-Fnaa, which transforms itself from a busy marketplace during the day to a perpetual party at night.
+That’s when food stalls with long tables set up in the square, joined by street performers, musicians and storytellers.

 Head beyond the pink-tinged walls of the Medina to the French-style Ville Nouvelle, where you can wander round the exotic Jardin Majorelle, the garden that belonged to Yves Saint Laurent.
-While you’re there, pop into the Yves Saint Museum, which is just seconds away.
+While you’re there, pop into the Yves Saint Laurent Museum which is just seconds away.

-One of the major resorts is Salou, with its Blue Flag beach and the enormous PortAventura, the largest theme park in Spain.
+One of the major resorts is Salou, with its Blue Flag beach and the enormous PortAventura, the largest theme park in Spain (opens March 31).
 For something a little quieter, check out the smaller neighbouring resort of La Pineda.
 You’ll find more Blue Flag beaches in the fishing village of Cambrils, as well as a dizzying choice of superior seafood restaurants.

 History fans can go back to Roman times in Tarragona with a wander round the ancient Roman theatre and forum.
 And one of the prettiest towns along the Costa Dorada is Sitges, which hums with activity all year round but joins in the Easter celebrations with great gusto.